Kodak: New strategy

-Kodak began another strategy shift after Antonio Pérez became CEO in 2005.
+Kodak began another strategy shift after Antonio M. Pérez became CEO in 2005.
 While Kodak had previously done all development and manufacturing in-house, Pérez shut down factories and outsourced or eliminated manufacturing divisions.
-Kodak agreed to divest its digital camera manufacturing operations to Flextronics in August 2006, including assembly, production and testing.
+Kodak agreed to divest its digital camera manufacturing operations to Flextronics in August 2006, including assembly, production, and testing.
 The company exited the film camera market altogether, and began to end the production of film products.
 In total, 13 film plants and 130 photo finishing facilities were closed, and 50,000 employees laid off between 2004 and 2007.
 In 2009, Kodak announced that it would cease selling Kodachrome color film, ending 74 years of production, after a dramatic decline in sales.

 Pérez invested heavily in digital technologies and new services that capitalized on its technology innovation to boost profit margins.
 He also spent hundreds of millions of dollars to build up a high-margin printer ink business to replace falling film sales, a move which was widely criticized due to the amount of competition present in the printer market, which would make expansion difficult.
 Kodak's ink strategy rejected the razor and blades business model used by dominant market leader Hewlett-Packard by selling expensive printers with cheaper ink cartridges.
 In 2011, these new lines of inkjet printers were said to be on verge of turning a profit, although some analysts were skeptical as printouts had been replaced gradually by electronic copies on computers, tablets, and smartphones.
 Inkjet printers continued to be viewed as one of the company's anchors after it entered bankruptcy proceedings.
-However, in September 2012 declining sales forced Kodak to announce an exit from the consumer inkjet market.
+However, in September 2012, declining sales forced Kodak to announce an exit from the consumer inkjet market.